STACOM/stacom2025/_pages/submission.md

 We require authors to create an abstract submission as a placeholder before the full submission.
 The abstract minimally consists of the preliminary **title**, **authors**, **affiliations**, and **outline** of your paper.
 You do not need to include the final results in the abstract.
 You are also allowed to modify the title, authors and affiliations during the full submission.

+Select the type of paper as either:
+* **Standard** for a regular paper, or
+* **CMRxRecon** for the CMRxRecon challenge paper

 Note for a paper submitted as a challenge, you still need to submit a placeholder abstract in the STACOM2025 submission portal, even if the abstract is still empty.
-You **must to select the type of paper submission as the challenge paper**.
-Dates for the abstract submission deadlines for a challenge paper should follow the challenge deadline.
+Please follow the deadlines and regulations defined on the challenge website.

 ## Full submission